angular/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/index.html" region="base" header="index.html">
 </code-example>

-Now you can load Angular via SystemJS.
-You'll add the Angular polyfills and the SystemJS config to the end of the `<head>` section, and then you'll use `System.import` to load the actual application:
+Now you can load Angular using SystemJS.
+You'll add the Angular polyfills and the SystemJS configuration to the end of the `<head>` section, and then you'll use `System.import` to load the actual application:

 <code-example path="upgrade-phonecat-2-hybrid/index.html" region="angular" header="index.html">